6 ways to lower your cholesterol through diet

 As mentioned above, cholesterol is found solely in animal products, so by reducing your meat intake by an entire day a week, you will eliminate a substantial amount of dietary cholesterol over the course of a month.
 Meatless Mondays is a term coined to encourage people to reduce meat in their diet for improved health of themselves and the planet.

 5.)
-Snack on Nuts and Seeds
+Snack on nuts and seeds

 Some nuts such as almonds, pecans, walnuts, and pistachios can lower LDL (bad) cholesterol, improve blood pressure, and reduce inflammation in the body.
 Give your salads a crunch by topping them with nuts instead of croutons, or snack on a handful of your favorite nut in place of potato chips for a healthier heart.

 6.)
-Try Tofu
+Try tofu

 Tofu is made from soybeans, has no cholesterol, and is an excellent source of iron and calcium.
 Imagine the health benefits you’d receive by substituting this plant-based protein for a cholesterol-containing meat several times a month!
 Tofu helps lower LDL (bad) cholesterol and is low in calories compared to animal sources of protein.

 If you have more questions about your diet, it’s always a great idea to speak with a registered dietitian.
 Registered dietitians are the only credentialed experts qualified to address your unique health questions.
-Click here to request a direct consultation with a dietitian today!

 11 Foods that Lower Cholesterol.
 Available at